 An early view of Albert Quay terminus, c.
 1870, from an Irish Ordnance Survey map.
 It is available on the following website, which also shows the entire Cork & Bandon system as it existed at this time – i.e. Cork to Dunmanway, and Crossbarry to Kinsale:

 Like ancient standing stones in a desolate valley are the ruined remains of the Owencarrow Viaduct near Cresslough in County Donegal, built by the Londonderry & Lough Swilly Railway Company in 1903 as part of a line from Letterkenny to the coastal fishing town of Burtonport.
 In 1925 high winds derailed a train on the viaduct.
-The line finally closed in 1947 and the bridge plans were thereafter removed.
+The line finally closed in 1947 and the bridge spans were thereafter removed.
 The construction is in part masonry and in part iron cassions.
 Here is the map link.

 Carrying the Dublin-Belfast railway over a wide valley, the Craigmore Viaduct was designed by Sir John MacNeill and built for the Dublin and Belfast Junction Railway between 1849 and 1852.
 Eighteen arches in length, the viaduct is mostly around 60 feet in height, but is dramatically more at the southern end, reaching 126ft at its greatest, making it the tallest railway viaduct in Ireland, either in use or abandoned.
 The viaduct is located immediately north of Newry Station, itself some distance from the town.